wilko90/Simply-Scran/README.md

 ### How to Clone a repository
 1. Log in to [Github](https://github.com/)
-2. Click on the repository [UCFD-Milestone-Daftpunk-Discography](https://github.com/wilko90/UCFD-Milestone-Daftpunk-Discography)
+2. Click on the repository [Simply-Scrans](https://wilko90.github.io/Simply-Scran/)
 3. Navigate to the list of files and click the button `Code`
-4. To clone the repository using HTTPS copy the link below either manually or with the clipboard icon. (https://github.com/wilko90/UCFD-Milestone-Daftpunk-Discography.git)
+4. To clone the repository using HTTPS copy the link below either manually or with the clipboard icon. (https://wilko90.github.io/Simply-Scran/.git)
 5. Open your preferred IDE software e.g [Atom](https://atom.io/) or [PhyCharm](https://www.jetbrains.com/pycharm/)
 6. Create a directory where you would like your clone to be stored.
-7. Type `git clone`, and then paste the URL you copied earlier(https://github.com/wilko90/UCFD-Milestone-Daftpunk-Discography.git)
+7. Type `git clone`, and then paste the URL you copied earlier(https://wilko90.github.io/Simply-Scran/.git)
 8. Press `Enter` to create your clone

 For more Information have a look at the official git hub page on cloning a repository [Click here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ### Manually downloading
 1. Log in to Github
-2. Click on the repository [UCFD-Milestone-Daftpunk-Discography](https://github.com/wilko90/
+2. Click on the repository [Simply Scrans](https://github.com/wilko90/Simply-Scran)
 3. Navigate to the list of files and click the button `Code`
 4. Select `Download Zip`
 5. A downloaded zip file will be stored on your computer, Unzip this file, the contents should open as a folder.